9. Moncef Slaoui: "It’s Unfortunate That It Takes a Crisis for This to Happen"

 One of the key pieces of Operation Warp Speed were the contracts that you signed with companies developing the vaccines.

-And these were big contracts, sometimes a billion dollars or more, in return for those companies prioritizing the U.S.
+And these were big contracts, sometimes a billion dollars or more, in return for those companies prioritizing the U.S. to receive a substantial share of the early vaccine production.

-But one thing I haven't seen a lot of explanation around is what happens if a particular company's vaccine doesn't end up working or if the company isn't able to recruit enough people into the study.
+But one thing I haven't seen a lot of explanation around is what happens if a particular company's vaccine doesn't end up working or if the company isn't able to recruit enough people into study.

-Does that company keep the billion dollars, or do they return some of it?
+So we never learn about efficacy and safety.
+Does that company keep the, say, the billion dollars or do they return some of it?
+How does that work?

 So it's very important first to realize that those contracts were bottom-up contracts where we built all the levels of activity needed to discover, develop, test in the clinics, scale up the manufacturing, build the manufacturing site, and manufacture vaccine doses.

 There was one contract that wasn't that way, I should say, which is Pfizer.
+I'll come back to it in a second.

 But all the others were pay as you go.

-In other words, if we do the first three experiments and then the fourth one doesn't work, then the cost to the U.S.
+In other words, if we do the first three experiments and then the fourth one doesn't work, then the cost to the U.S. government is the cost of the three first experiments, and that's it.

-depending on the contract, between three more hundred or up to 500 or even 600 million more doses.
+depending on the contract, between three more hundred or up to five hundred or even six hundred million more doses.
+Pfizer said, I don't want the R D money.

 I don't want